Navigating Property Management Fees in Brisbane

 Management fee

 This is the ongoing cost for day-to-day property management.
-It is usually charged as a percentage of rent collected and forms the bulk of your annual expenses.
+It is usually charged as a percentage of rent collected and forms the bulk of your annual management expenses.

 Letting fee